 Hydrofarm MT10006 9-by-19-1/2-Inch Seedling Heat Mat: I have always used a heat mat with my seeds but in recent years I have been purchasing starts.
 My old mat is long gone and this year I am growing my own veggies from seed.
 And heirloom seed at that.
 This is the heating mat that I have ordered.

 Yimby Tumbling Composter: I love my new composter.
-This one was $99 and it works great – unlike the first one I purchased and returned.
+This one works great – unlike the first one I purchased and returned.
 If you have hesitated to begin composting, consider this tumbling version.
 I will keep you posted about my progress but so far I am pleased.

 Plastic Ointment Jars With Lids 1/4 Oz 10/pkg: These small ointment jars make it easy to custom blend various salve concoctions.
-Less than $6.00 for 10 with free shipping.
 Have you tried my salve?
 See the article DIY Miracle Healing Salve and make your own!

 One Second After: For many, the novel “One Second After” was a game changer that convinced them of the need to be prepared.
-I did not realize until now that the price for the Kindle version was only $2.99.
 If you have not read this book, you really should.
 This will set the stage for other novels in the survival fiction niche.

 FordEx Group 300lm Mini Cree Led Flashlight Torch Adjustable Focus Zoom Light Lamp: FAVORITE!
 Here we go with another flashlight.
-At the time of this writing, this one is only $3.80 with free shipping.
 It is super mini sized, bright and waterproof.
 Plus, it uses a single, standard AA sized battery.

 Baofeng UV5RA Ham Two Way Radio 136-174/400-480 MHz Dual-Band Transceiver: The Baofeng UV-5R is a compact hand held transceiver providing 4 watts in the frequency range of 136-174 MHz and 400-480 MHz.
 It is a compact, economical HT that includes a special VHF receive band from 65 – 108 MHz which includes the regular FM broadcast band.
 Dual watch and dual reception is supported.
 Here is the antenna I ordered along with the programming cable: NAGOYA Antenna for BAOFENG UV-5R and USB Programming Cable for Baofeng UV-5R UV-3R+.